GautamGupta/bb-legacy-plugins/bbpress-language-switcher/trunk/readme.txt

 * You can define your own custom path to .mo files with:  `define('BB_LANG_DIR', '/your-custom-path/');`

 * To rebuild the list of languages in the dropdown you must deactivate/reactivate the plugin

+* To see a plain list of processed languages, add to your URL `?bb_language_switcher_debug`

+* You can force or disable file scan by editing near the top of the plugin and changing define('BB_LANG_USE_FILE_META',false); change to true to scan inside of .mo files for language name, set to 'only' or 'force' to ONLY use file meta

 == License ==